Learning nuclear cross sections across the chart of nuclides with graph neural networks: Results

 where $\mathbf{\hat{x}}_{i}$ and $\mathbf{y}_{i}$ are the predicted node features and the ground truth in the original space, respectively, and $n$ is the actual number of nuclei in the set (either training or test).
-The quantity $(\mathbf{y}_{i} - \mathbf{\hat{x}}_i)$ computes the point-wise difference and is a 256-dimension vector, which is then summed for each position $i$ in the test set.
-In the training phase $n = 1942$ (the 2151 original nuclei of the TENDL dataset minus the 209 of the test window).
-During inference, the trained GNN is used to predict the node features in the test set and $n=209$.
-Since the model was only trained on the training data, there is no contamination bias from the test set on the GNN.
-The predicted cross-sections are then decoded using the chosen decoder $\mathcal{D}$, which is kept frozen to prevent any updates to the weights.
-We calculate the prediction error in the 256-dimension space using Eq.~\eqref{eq:test_err} and report it in Fig.~\ref{fig:windowed_heatmap_multi_channel} and Fig.~\ref{fig:multi_channel_test_pred}.
+The quantity $(\mathbf{y}_{i} - \mathbf{\hat{x}}_i)$ computes the point-wise difference, which is then summed for each position $i$ in the test set.
+We calculate the prediction error in the 256-dimension space using Eq.~\eqref{eq:test_err}, and present the corresponding error distribution as a heat map in Fig.~\ref{fig:windowed_heatmap_multi_channel}.

-In Fig.~\ref{fig:windowed_heatmap_multi_channel}, the overall spread of the error is presented for all points in the dataset.
-We theorize that the traditional GCN architecture is too simple to estimate the structure of the TENDL grid.
-This is validated by the plots in Fig.~\ref{fig:windowed_heatmap_multi_channel} (bottom row), where the spread of the error in the GCN is quite large.
-On the other hand, the ARMA model shows excellent predictive performance in the test set for both the VAE and INR encoding.
-Interestingly, while the GatedConv model behaves as expected for the VAE encoding, we observe that for the case of the INR, there is a drop in performance.
-As we will discuss in Section \ref{sec:discussion}, this is a consequence of the fact that the INR latent space is more restricted than the one from the VAE.

-Since the GNN seeks to estimate the latent manifold to learn the underlying relationships of the graph, a narrow distribution of the latent variables hinders the GNN from learning these relationships accurately.
-To better quantitatively measure the performance of each network, we list in Table \ref{tab:DA-noDA-comparison} the average test PSNR using Eq.~\eqref{eq:psnr} over all points in the test set.
-We also provide comparisons with and without interpolation-based data augmentation, denoted as DA in the table.
+In Fig.~\ref{fig:windowed_heatmap_multi_channel}, we observe notable differences in the error distribution between VAE and INR embeddings across the nuclear chart.
+In the VAE case (left column), prediction errors are mostly concentrated in the test region, while the rest of the chart (training region) shows low errors.
+Conversely, INR-based models (right column) display more widespread errors, including in the training region, especially in the upper part of the chart.
+This aligns with INR's relatively compact latent space as well as lower diversity across samples, which leads to a smaller training-testing gap.
+We further examine and visualize the characteristics of these latent spaces in Section \ref{subsec:latent_vis}.
+To provide a more quantitative comparison, Table \ref{tab:DA-noDA-comparison} reports the average test PSNR of Eq.~\eqref{eq:psnr} over all test samples for each GNN architecture using both VAE and INR embeddings.